The Lutheran church of Annenkirche cannot be found on the “tourist gems” map, the path to it is not trodden by all-knowing guides.

-Built in stone, the church of St. Anne was consecrated in 1779.
+Built-in stone, the church of St. Anne was consecrated in 1779.
 The building project was designed by architect Yuri Felten.
 It has its own zest: the construction has two equivalent facades facing different streets: Kirochnaya and Furshtatskaya.
 The appearance of the temple fits into the canons of that time.
 It is decorated with Ionic columns and a hexagonal round tower crowning the building.

 A remarkable detail of the Annenkirche interior is the Ionic colonnade.
 It supports the arch of the vast hall, which can simultaneously accommodate about one and a half thousand visitors.
 But the most important decoration of this place is the large altar painting “Ascension of Christ”, made by E. Lipgart.

-Creation of a modern cultural space in Annenkirche began in 2014.
-Several artists offered to arrange an exhibition of contemporary art within walls of the church.
+Creation of modern cultural space in Annenkirche began in 2014.
+Several artists offered to arrange an exhibition of contemporary art within the walls of the church.
 Soon, this unusual idea has received no less interesting embodiment.
 It was an exhibition called “Strah”, dedicated to human fears.
-In sinister and mysterious setting of the half-burnt church, labyrinths, installations, plastic etudes, sound and light traps were arranged.
+In the sinister and mysterious setting of the half-burnt church, labyrinths, installations, plastic etudes, sound and light traps were arranged.
 There was even a special smell of fear and anxiety created by perfumer Nikolai Eremenko.

 Over the exposition worked artists, photographers, sculptors, musicians.
 And all this for the sake of one goal – to look into the depths of consciousness, try to comprehend the peculiarities of a person’s inner world.
 And at the same time to give visitors the opportunity to challenge themselves through the contemplation of frank plots.

-Currently Annenkirche — one of the cultural centers of the city.
+Currently Annenkirche – one of the cultural centres of the city.
 Every month there are dozens of events, that attend up to 10 thousand people per month.
 Some events are held regularly, according to the established schedule:

 - English speaking club meetings